JohnHowes93/nc-news-fe/checklist.md

     - Bad URL for users/username should 404
     - /gibberish - does not handle??
     - /article/gibberish - does handle!! although need a better error page
-  - Login: (Bad username / No username)
-    - you don't handle a bad username????
-    - NO BIGGY but could do with some responsiveness when no username passed
-  - Post comment: (No text in comment body / Can you post without logging in?)
-    - GOOD!
-  - Post article: (No text in article body / No title / No topic selected / Can you post without logging in?)
-    - You should not allow anyone to post if no log in - I managed it!
-    - GOOD form handling to prevent empty posting!!

 ## Code